mohamedboubaker/GPS-Tracker/README.md

 - provide peak currents of up to 2A.
 This is required by the SIM808 module. <a href="https://www.openhacks.com/uploadsproductos/sim808_hardware_design_v1.02.pdf"> [2]. </a>

 The operating voltage range of the STM32F0 MCU is 1.8V-3.6V <a href="https://www.st.com/resource/en/datasheet/stm32f030f4.pdf"> [3] </a>

-It is based on the Texas Instruments TPS5430DDA DC-DC down converter.
+The power regulation circuit is based on the Texas Instruments TPS5430DDA DC-DC down converter.
 The surrounding circuit is designed according to the recommendations of the datasheet <a href="https://datasheet.octopart.com/TPS5430DDA-Texas-Instruments-datasheet-8428127.pdf">[1]</a>.

 The output voltage is governed by the values of the resistors that are connected above and below the feedback point.
 In the datasheet, the resistor above the feedback point is denoted as R1, whereas that below the feedback point is denoted as R2.
 According to equation (12) in the datasheet the following formula can be derived:
 <p align="center" > $\frac{R1}{R2}=0.819V_{out}-1$ </p>